regnaio/crash-repro/README.md

 await peerConnection.setLocalDescription(answer);
 ```

-## 6. In the Chrome DevTools Console logs, copy the JSON stringified object after ``.
+## 6. In the Chrome DevTools Console logs, copy the JSON stringified object after `COPY LAST ONE PRINTED AS THE FINAL ANSWER: `.
 This is the final answer.

 ## 7. Paste the final answer into the `answer` variable below and run this snippet in the same Node REPL:
 ```js